Page Reviewed / Updated - Apr. 2018

 Many families choose to care for aging parents (or other relatives) in their homes.
 Until recently, most forms of financial assistance for adult foster care prohibited family members for being compensated to care for relatives who have moved into their homes.
 However, over the past five years, several states have begun to recognize how families can be better served by allowing familial compensation and that costs can actually be reduced for the state through lowered Medicaid nursing home admissions.

 Compensation sources and levels also vary from state to state.
 Families should expect compensation from Medicaid or a combination of Medicaid and Social Security.
 Compensation can be for care services only or care services plus room and board and it can be based on a daily or monthly rate.
-Typically there is a base rate and an add-on rate for individuals with higher care needs.
-Our research has found compensation rates ranging from a low of $750 / month to a high of $2,500 / month.
+Typically, there is a base rate and an add-on rate for individuals with higher care needs.
+Our research has found compensation rates ranging from a low of $750 / month to a high of $2,500 / month for family caregivers / hosts.

 A typical adult foster care contract addresses all or most of the following areas: